ninanrh/PUI2017_dcr346/HW2_dcr346/README.md

 - Assignment 2: check the output within csv file

 Assignment 3
-read in file using pandas
+- read in open data file using pandas
+- make sure to select data with at least two numerical columns
-clean data to include two number columns create simple scatter plot
+- create simple scatter plot

 Extra credit
 - read in open data file using pandas
-- parse data with at least one temporal value and one numerical value
+- make sure to select data with at least one temporal value and one numerical value
 - plot y variable dependant upon time

 ## Workflow and Collaboration:
 The code was first writen in Jupyter notebook.
-After running it in notebook I copied it to emacs and changed the url to suit a py script with the env variables and sys.argv[] > the methode was understandable to me.
+After running it in notebook I copied it to emacs and changed the url to suit a py script with the env variables and sys.argv[] >> the methode was understandable to me.

 I worked with several students, primarily with Prince and Sarah: Learned from Sarah about the Json formatter for Google Chrome which made everything much more clear; Prince help me to better understand the difference between indexing a list and range(len(list)); over the weekend we overviewed and finalized the script.
 I felt pretty good with navigating through the Json data structure.